audacioustux/audacioustux/com-audacioustux/src/content/blog/getting-started-devcontainer.md

 ### Why use Ubuntu as the base image?

 Ubuntu is well supported by the official features, and ideal fit for development environments.
 Other options like Alpine would be too minimal, and require more work to get things working.
 There are also official images that comes with specific tools and language runtimes (node, go, rust) installed.
-But tbh, most I think most real projects use multiple languages and tools, so it's better to compose the devcontainer features, and maybe create custom features for your own use (and maybe share them with the community).
+But tbh, most I think most real projects use multiple languages and tools, so it's better to compose the devcontainer features, and maybe create custom features for your own use or, share them with the community.

 ## Links